What is a bartending certification or licence?

 Beverage certification

-Verify that your bartenders have provincial or territorial certification to serve alcohol responsibly.
-These certification programs teach bartenders how to handle alcohol-related situations and prevent overconsumption, which can protect your business from liability and ensure safety.
+You may verify that your bartenders have provincial or territorial certification to serve alcohol responsibly.
+These certification programs teach bartenders how to handle alcohol-related situations and prevent overconsumption and help ensure safety.

 Provincial and territorial bartender certification